Energy

 Why switch to a smart tariff?

-Although over 1.9 million households now have smart meters, only 1 in 10 have switched to a smart plan or made the most of Time-of-Use tariffs.
+According to the ESB Networks over 2 million households now have smart meters, but only 1 in 5 have switched to a smart plan or made the most of Time-of-Use tariffs.

 This could be due to confusion around how smart tariffs work, paying more during peak hours or the inability to revert back to a standard tariff.